threefoldtecharchive/info_manual3/wiki/weblets/weblets_profile_manager.md

 # Profile Manager

 Currently, we're supporting three different networks.
-One for testing (Testnet) where you can find it at https://play.test.grid.tf, one for development purposes (Devnet) where you can find it at https://play.dev.grid.tf and last one is for our mainnet and you can find it at https://play.grid.tf.
+- One for development purposes (Devnet) where you can find it at https://play.dev.grid.tf

-For example, using Devnet at https://play.dev.grid.tf
+- One for testing (Testnet) where you can find it at https://play.test.grid.tf,
+- One for our mainnet and you can find it at https://play.grid.tf.

 ![](img/profile_manager1.png)

 Start by creating a profile from the upper right button.
 This creates a profile, saved and encrypted locally in your browser.